Adoption Center Hours

 Bringing a new pet home is an especially exciting event.
 We want all adopters (and their new pets) to have the best adoption experience possible!
 Please consider these factors before adopting a pet.

-If you lease your home, check with your landlord before adopting to be sure you are allowed to have a pet and can afford any required pet deposits.
+If you lease your home, check with your landlord before adopting to be sure you are allowed to have a pet and can afford any required pet deposits and additional pet rental fees.
 Pets are sometimes returned because of lease restrictions and/or landlord disapproval.
 HSU does not conduct landlord checks for you.
 This can be an expensive lesson since adoption fees are non-refundable.
 Plus, being returned to the shelter can be a stressful experience for the animal.

 Other members of your household should meet the pet before you decide to adopt and approve of you bringing a new pet home.
 You should also consider: